BartolHrg/VB.C-CPP/README.md

 `REST_ALL_ZEROS` to make other elements of array 0, used like ` = { 1, 5, 8, REST_ALL_ZEROS };`

 When defining macros that use VB.C code, enclose that code in `VB_C_FILE`, so that it is usable even when some other program is not using VB.C.

+It is not standard to prefix your identifiers wit VB_C or __VB_C as it may conflict with VB.H.
+VB.H might define new keyword that will be ALL CAPS without those prefixes (sorry about that).
+Which means that it's not really safe to make ALL CAPS identifiers at all, thoug, I believe that migration would be trivial.

 ---

 ## Conclusion